Airtes00/Lansweeper-PS/README.md

 ```
 ![Example3](https://github.com/marcus-dean/Lansweeper-PS/blob/master/Examples/Get%20Computer%20Serial.PNG "Turning our computer serial into a FQDN")

-**Example 4**
+## Example 4

-Our last example will allow us to see the physical disks attached to a Windows system.
-Get-LSDisks queries the DiskDrives table to return information about all physical disks attached to an asset.
+We can also see the physical disks attached to a Windows system. **Get-LSDisks** queries the DiskDrives table to return information about all physical disks attached to an asset.
 This also needs an AssetID to run, which we will get in the same manner as above.

-The Get-LSLinuxVolumes cmdlet functions the same way, but for Linux assets by querying the LinuxVolumes table.
+*The **Get-LSLinuxVolumes** cmdlet works the same way, but for Linux assets by querying the LinuxVolumes table.*

 ```Powershell
 $Server = "SVR3-SQL"